Miras-03/Miras-03/README.md

 Unity programmer
 ---------------

-I have been passionate about programming since I was 18, and my path in programming began when I entered university.
-It was during my studies that I discovered my love for creating immersive and interactive experiences through coding.
-In August 2022, I embarked on a focused learning path, diving into the world of C# programming language and the Unity game engine.
-These powerful tools opened up a whole new realm of possibilities for me, allowing me to bring my ideas to life and develop captivating games.
+Hey there!
+I am a programmer of Unity games, and my mission is to write clean code in the development of game magic.
+I am fluent in C# and the Unity engine, for developing 3D games.
+I excel in the dynamic field of game development - from the magic of programming to mischief in a multiplayer game.

 * 🌍  I'm based in Kazakhstan
 * ✉️  You can contact me at [bolatbek.miras@bk.ru](mailto:bolatbek.miras@bk.ru)